-- Projects promoting better mutual understanding and closer integration between citizens of the Member States or facilitating cross-border or transnational cooperation within the European Union.
+- activities promoting better mutual understanding and closer integration between citizens of the Member States or facilitating cross-border or transnational cooperation within the European Union;

-- Projects involving long-term, cross-border or transnational cultural cooperation contributing to the strengthening of a European spirit.
+- activities involving long-term, cross-border or transnational cultural cooperation contributing to the strengthening of a European spirit;

-- Projects linked to the current European Year (if applicable).
+- projects linked to the current European Year;

-- Projects giving concrete expression to the values enshrined in the Charter of Fundamental Rights of the European Union.
+- activities giving concrete expression to the values enshrined in the Charter of Fundamental Rights of the European Union.

 - Eligible for the award are citizens who are either nationals of an EU Member State or third-country nationals who reside legally on the territory of the Union at the date of the submission of their nomination or application;